Junior School Curriculum

 Japanese - Our LOTE Curriculum offers students the opportunity to study Japanese culture and language through a variety of activities.
 Students learn to use the Roman/Japanese writing system, Romaji, are taught simple greetings and conversation, learn basic counting, traditional songs, crafts such as origami and about the cultural aspects of Japanese life.
 Students are well equipped at the end of Year 4 to allow them to continue their studies in Middle School.

 Year 3-4 Junior School students care for our College vegetable garden.
 Students gain skills in planting, harvesting, composting, and managing the worm farms.
 Food scraps are collected within the College to significantly reduce the amount of organic waste going into landfill.

-The Junior School Dance Club is another extracurricular activity conducted at lunch time.
-Boys and girls attend the sessions who are ably led by Senior students, both who are passionate about the arts.
-Research shows that by participating in activities you are passionate about students increase their brain function, helps with their concentration and time management.
-The more you achieve success through activities you’re passionate about, the more your self-confidence will improve.
+Dance Club - The Dance Club is another extracurricular activity conducted at lunch time.
+Students attend the sessions who are ably led by Senior students, who are passionate about the arts.
 These activities also provide students another opportunity to expand their friendship groups